k2bd/gateau-poker/README.md

 Any client must be able to `POST` and recieve `POST`s from the server according to the specification below.
 The server attempts to correctly recreate the rules of Hold'em; any deviations not listed below should be opened as an issue.

-## Interpretation of received game moves
-The game will always interpret a legal move from what you `POST`.
-If you send an illegal move it will be reinterpreted according to the following rules.

-### Check
-An inappropriate check is a fold.
-### Bet
-A bet of 0 is ambiguous and will be interpreted as a check if possible, otherwise a fold.
-A bet that's less than a call is a call.
-A raise that's less than the minimum amount is a min-raise.
-A bet that's greater than your stack is an all-in.

 ## Specification of JSON structures expected by each endpoint
 ### Received by Server
 #### `/config`